microsoft/BiomedParse/README.md

 ## Evaluation

-To evaluate the model on the example BioParseData, run:
+To evaluate the model on the example BiomedParseData-Demo, run:

 ```sh
 bash assets/scripts/eval.sh